Culturs contributors are a diverse lot with backgrounds worldwide. Take a gander.

 With passion for Journalism and Media Communications, Olive Ancell is a Third Culture Adult and content creator who is passionate about social and cultural differences that have the potential to bring the world’s people together.
 She has traveled to nine countries, which has influenced her love of travel and the desire to share unique world perspectives that can offer unlimited opportunities to connect people in different ways.
 Her talents in content creating include photography, videography, writing, and multiple art mediums.
 Ancell believes the power of media is one of the most powerful tools for international awareness and communication, which can be utilized or abused.
 Olive is determined to be a part of a larger picture, in which the use of media for coverage ranging from hyper-local to international is encouraged to celebrate and elevate diversity and all of the Earth’s spectacular cultures.

 Kota Babcock is an audio news-focused multimedia content creator from Denver, Colo. with special interests in religion and equity.
 He is now based between Tacoma, WA and Fort Collins, Colo.
-He has worked with local Fort Collins publications Beyond the Oval, the Collegian, and KCSU-FM, and has been an active part of Jewish leadership at Colorado State University, serving in various roles with Hillel at CSU and supporting interfaith connections.
+He has worked with local Fort Collins publications the Collegian and KCSU-FM, and has been an active part of Jewish leadership at Colorado State University, serving in various roles with Hillel at CSU and supporting interfaith connections.
+Additionally, he works in LGBTQ and HIV activism.

 I am passionate about telling people’s personal stories, wherever they are from, and how their life perspectives relate to others around the world.
 I am a full-time student at Colorado State University, studying journalism and business marketing, and I am pursuing a career in TV News broadcasting.
 Contact me at firstname.lastname@example.org